 2. Rights and responsibilities

-• familiarize themselves and comply with this code and all other Seneca policies referred to in this code
+- familiarize themselves and comply with this code and all other applicable Seneca policies

-• conduct themselves in a manner that respects civil and criminal law, the safety and well-being of the Seneca community and Seneca’s students, employees, property and reputation
+- conduct themselves in a manner that respects civil and criminal law, the safety and well-being of the Seneca community, its property and reputation

-• make responsible decisions about their behaviour, including how they resolve differences with other members of the Seneca community.
+- make responsible decisions about their conduct, including how they communicate with and resolve differences with other members of the Seneca community

-• comply with the directions of Seneca and Residence employees, employees contracted by Seneca, such as its security officers, and Seneca Student Federation employees acting in the performance of their duties.
+- comply with the directions of Seneca employees, Residence Life employees, employees contracted by Seneca, such as its Security Services and Seneca Student Federation employees

-• ensure a safe and respectful environment for all students, employees, guests and visitors
+- ensure a safe and respectful environment for all students, employees and visitors

 3. Prohibited conduct